rsa17826/vex-plus-plus/readme.md

 - **move_selected_up**: moves the last selected block 1 grid step up.
 - **move_selected_down**: moves the last selected block 1 grid step down.
 - **toggle_hide_non_ghosts**: when in editor and this is enabled all non ghost blocks are hidden.
+- **block_z_up**: moves the block back in the list of nodes to make it render before the other blocks. the selected block is moved up until it is before 1 block that it is currently in front of and not just by 1.
+- **block_z_down**: same as block_z_up but moves it down instead of up.

 ### Play Controls